Email Tutorial | Free Email Tutorials

 Add a picture to your email

-Insert a picture in your email by pasting When you are composing an email, there are two ways to add a picture inside the email content.
-The quickest way is to paste the image from the Windows clipboard: copy the image from a web page, an Office document, etc. - and then right-click to paste the picture where you want it in the email body.
-(You can also use the Ctrl+V keyboard shortcut, which works for both copied text and images.)
+When composing an email, the quickest way is to add an image is to paste it from the Windows clipboard: copy the image from a web page, Office document, etc. - and right-click in the message body to paste it where you want (or press the Ctrl+V keyboard shortcut).

 Add a picture in emails through the Outlook 2007 ribbon